dimitri/pgcopydb/docs/features.rst

 __ https://jsonlines.org

 This JSON Lines format is transformed into SQL scripts.
-At first, pgcopydb would just use SQL for the intermediate format, but then as an optimisation support for `prepared statements`__ was added.
+At first, pgcopydb would just use SQL for the intermediate format, but then support for `prepared statements`__ was added  as an optimization.
 This means that our SQL script uses commands such as the following examples::

   PREPARE d33a643f AS INSERT INTO public.rental ("rental_id", "rental_date", "inventory_id", "customer_id", "return_date", "staff_id", "last_update") overriding system value VALUES ($1, $2, $3, $4, $5, $6, $7), ($8, $9, $10, $11, $12, $13, $14);